GCMO/python-resources-2019/README.md

 * NUMPY

-* PANDAS

-The official documentation is very extensive.
+* PANDAS: The official documentation is very extensive.
 Here are a few resources to get a good overview of Pandas:
      - [_10 minutes to pandas_](http://pandas.pydata.org/pandas-docs/stable/10min.html) Subreddit for posting questions and asking for general advice about your python code.
     - [_pandas basics_](http://pandas.pydata.org/pandas-docs/stable/basics.html) News about the dynamic, interpreted, interactive,